-I’m Morten Magelssen, a medical doctor and currently a researcher at The Centre for Medical Ethics, University of Oslo.
+I’m Morten Magelssen, a medical doctor and associate professor at The Centre for Medical Ethics, University of Oslo.
 Welcome to my web page.

 As a researcher I take a particular interest in: